-Whiplash is one of the most common injuries experienced after a car accident.
+Whiplash is one of the most common injuries car accident victims experience.
 Unfortunately, it is often overlooked in personal injury claims and may be dismissed as a serious injury.

 Yet, like other injuries caused by motor vehicle accidents, whiplash can lead to long-term effects.
-It may require long-term medical care, lead to costly medical expenses, and more.
+It may require long-term medical treatment, lead to costly medical expenses, effect your quality of life, and more.

 Learn how to file a personal injury claim for compensation if you experienced whiplash from a car accident caused by someone else.
 Experienced whiplash injury lawyers can help you prepare your case and explain your legal rights.